-Even as we’ve settled into routines around working remotely, meeting virtually and supervising online learning, many of us still seem stuck when it comes to how to carry on doing business development.
+Even as we’ve settled into routines around working remotely, meeting virtually, and supervising online learning, many of us still seem stuck when it comes to how to carry on doing business development.

 More than once recently we’ve heard the exasperated frustration, “I used to go to lunches and happy hours and events!
 Now I can’t do any of that, so how do I still do biz dev?”

 Business development is a critical part of any business and vital to the healthiest brands.
 Branding requires having meaningful conversations regularly.
-If you’re successful doing so, those conversations will become relationships, which become business.
+If you’re successful in doing so, those conversations will become relationships, which become business.

 While showing up at conferences and live events is now out, a good business development practice is built on the same stuff that made you successful when that was in.

 Think about it.
-When you were in front of people, you’d use what you already knew, who you knew and what you had to offer to remind people of your presence, to be helpful to them in their needs and to engage them in relationship building.
+When you were in front of people, you’d use what you already knew, who you knew, and what you had to offer to remind people of your presence, to be helpful to them in their needs, and to engage them in relationship building.

 All of those things are still possible with current restrictions.

 A key question to ask yourself: how do you like to be approached?
 It’s likely that your audience will want the same things — sincerity, timeliness, value.

 Now let’s get tactical …

 - Become your clients’ biggest promoter.
 Time to take out your book of business.
 Analyze the relationships you have and what value they bring to you in terms of the relationship and the investment they make in your company.
 Start by identifying two or three relationships a week to personally talk to.
 If you or they are fatigued by virtual meetings, set up a time to chat on the phone.
 Find out what they are up to, what they are struggling with, how their kids are doing with online school.
 Work to understand their current business position, with an eye toward celebrating any wins or supporting any struggles.
 After the conversation, make some notes about how you might support them — then take action.
 If appropriate, make celebrations public.
 Ask permission to feature them on your company blog or submit them for other awards or recognition.